matheuscharavara/matheuscharavara/README.md

 ## 👋 Hi there, I'm Matheus Charavara

-For this GitHub all my projects are for the fake company I work in called Paramount Ampere.
-A company that develops engineering system and solutions for passenger trains.
+For this GitHub all my projects are for the fake company I work in called Paramount Softworks.
+A company that develops engineering systems and solutions for passenger and cargo trains.
-Currently I'm a newcomer in the company, working as LIV Leader of Engineering and Validation and my goal for 2026 is to develop validation test solutions for the company's train Rhaetian Railway Be 4/4.
+Currently I'm a newcomer in the company, working as LIV Leader of Engineering and Validation.

 ### My work will rely on..
 <p>